La Salumeria – The Butcher

 La Salumeria

-What would you do with 30 minutes to spare in a you knew it was unlikely you'd return to?
+What would you do with 30 minutes to spare in a city you knew it was unlikely you'd return to?

-I'd arrived late the day before, flying from Houston via Atlanta, and Rome, and then on to Bari.
+I'd arrived late the day before, flying from via Atlanta, and Rome, and then on to Bari.
 I was there in my role as a business consultant to inspect a factory.

 When I arrived at the Palace Hotel. the had already set and a steady winter rain was falling.
 I was grateful for the quiet room and comfortable bed.

-Throwing back the curtains in the morning, I saw the clouds had gone.
+Throwing back the curtains in the morning, I saw the had gone.
 From the tourist maps in the hotel room, I knew I was on the edge of old town Bari.

 Right out of the hotel, down a narrow street, left on the tree-lined piazza and I found myself at the Castello Svevo.
 Then right again, along the castle moat, to the western-most point.
 Check for traffic then across the street and I was in the narrow lanes of the old town.